-A majority of the shares of our common stock outstanding and entitled to vote must be present in person or represented by proxy at the Annual Meeting in order to have a quorum for the transaction of business at the Annual Meeting.
+A majority of the shares of our common stock outstanding and entitled to vote must be present or represented by proxy at the Annual Meeting in order to have a quorum for the transaction of business at the Annual Meeting.
 Abstentions and broker non-votes will be treated as shares present for the purpose of determining the presence of a quorum.
 A broker non-vote occurs when a bank, broker or other stockholder of record holding shares for a beneficial owner has not received voting instructions from the beneficial owner and does not vote on a particular proposal because that record holder does not have discretionary voting power with respect to that "non-routine" proposal.
-Each of the election of directors (Proposal No. 1), the non-binding, advisory vote to approve executive compensation (Proposal No. 2), and the stockholder proposal, if properly presented at the Annual Meeting, requesting that the Board adopt a policy that requires the Chair of the Board to be an independent member of the Board (Proposal No. 4) is a "non-routine" proposal and so shares for which record holders do not receive voting instructions will not be voted on such matters.
-The ratification of the selection of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2019 (Proposal No. 3) is a "routine" proposal and so shares for which record holders do not receive voting instructions may be voted on such matter by record holders.
+Each of the election of directors (Proposal No. 1), the non-binding, advisory vote to approve executive compensation (Proposal No. 2), and the stockholder proposal, if properly presented at the Annual Meeting, requesting that the Board take steps to permit stockholder action by written consent (Proposal No. 4) is a "non-routine" proposal and so shares for which record holders do not receive voting instructions will not be voted on such matters.
+The ratification of the selection of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2020 (Proposal No. 3) is a "routine" proposal and so shares for which record holders do not receive voting instructions may be voted on such matter by record holders.